kim-marcel/basic_neural_network/README.md

 // Get current learning rate
 nn.getLearningRate();
 ```
-A more detailed example can be found below.
+More detailed examples can be found below.

 ## Download